Makerspace Equipment

 The Library Prints for You

 We do all the work to slice, set up, and monitor the print job.
 We notify you when it is complete.
-Pick up your 3D models from Cameron Library Main Floor Service Desk.
+Pick up your 3D models from Cameron or Sperber Library Service Desk.
 Make sure to read about how it works.
 Ensure you prepare your model for printing.
-This service is free of charge.

 OPTION 2